baconpantsuppercut/ArkA/README.md

 # Arka

+> Status: Early concept & documentation phase.
+> There is no production code yet.
+We are currently shaping the protocol and architecture in the open.

 **Arka** is an open, decentralized video ecosystem:

 - A protocol for storing and indexing video (and other media) in a censorship-resistant way.